coding-nomadic/coding-nomadic/README.md

 👋 Hi, I’m @tendawa-glitch

-👀 I’m interested in building modern java application development in the age of cloud and python for automating stuffs.
+👀 I’m interested in building modern java application development in the age of cloud and python for automation.

 🌱 I’m currently learning and exploring Kubernetes, Angular and Reactive Programming